paarthneekhara/advoc/README.md

 ## Installation

 There are multiple training scripts in this repository, but they all require the lightweight `advoc` package.
+This package is a well-tested set of modules which handle audio IO, spectral processing, and heuristic vocoding in both `numpy` and `tensorflow`.
 To install globally, use `sudo pip install -e .` from this directory.
 To install in a virtual environment, follow these instructions:

 ```
 virtualenv -p python3 --no-site-packages advoc